• October 17, 2019

 • Sufficient control measures such as signage are in place to lower fire risk

 We always recommend businesses book in for a professional fire risk assessment.
 This is carried out by our team of fire experts, who are accredited by the Institution of Fire Engineers, who will ensure that your site is compliant with all the laws and regulations.
+Businesses should also be aware that the competence of the assessor is now a major focus of the Building Safety Act, ensuring that those appointed to manage fire safety are suitably qualified.
+For more insights on financial responsibilities, you can read about how fire safety impacts commercial insurance premiums.

 Need more information?